marqo-ai/marqo/examples/MultiModalSearch/article.md

 res2 = client.index(index_name).search(query, searchable_attributes=['s3_http'], device=device, limit=10, context=context2)
 ```

-###  3.14 Indexing as Multi-Modal Objects
+###  3.14 Indexing as Multimodal Objects

-For the final part of this example, we demonstrate how both text and images can be combined together as a single entity and allow multi-modal representations.
+For the final part of this example, we demonstrate how both text and images can be combined together as a single entity and allow multimodal representations.
 We will create a new inex in the same way as before but with a new name.

 ```python